- Benefit from animal handling experience from day one

 - act as a first point of contact for any guidance on academic or personal matters

 - monitor your academic progress and check on your wellbeing

 - provide exam marks and help you reflect on feedback

 You will also have an extensive support network, including:

 - Big Vet Little Vet peer mentoring scheme

 - year administrators

-Additionally, there are central University services such as free counselling and the Students’ Union.
+Additionally, you'll have access to University-wide services such as free counselling and the Students’ Union.

-There are often events held on campus for vet and biosciences students to get together.
-In the summer there is SB Fest.
+In summer, there is SB Fest.
 Attractions usually include live music, art, fairground rides, a farmers’ market and a beer festival.